shayanypn/etherscan-address-stat/README.md

     	/index.stories.ts
     	/main.css

-#### Patterns
+#### Guidelines
- - Component (modules under `/components` directory) should work independently, following presental pattern, without any storing or fetching data.
+ - Component (modules under `/components` directory) should work independently, without any storing or fetching data.
- - Containers/Pages are responsible to provide components dependencies and data, storing/restoring data and also build the follow of a page.
+ - Containers/Pages are responsible for providing components dependencies and data, storing/restoring data and also build the follow of a page.
- - All API calls should work under a service.
+ - All API calls should happen in a service.